Tom4tot/Windows-11-Personal-Setup/README.md

   	- Education edition is my favorite as it has all the features from Enterprise but is also included in the multi-edition iso available from Windows without an account, unlike the enterprise iso that is hard to get.
 You can fin a comparison of all versions [here](https://en.wikipedia.org/wiki/Windows_10_editions#Comparison_chart):
 - Reboot and install Windows.
 Make sure to delete all your partitions (except the data one, if you have one) and to choose the Education/Enterprise/Professional edition.

-### Applications that I use / install (FOSS / *proprietary*) (alphabetical order)
+### 3-Applications that I use / install (FOSS / *proprietary*) (alphabetical order)
 #### Portable applications
-- [Platform tools - ADB/Fastboot](https://developer.android.com/studio/releases/platform-tools) - mandatory to tinker with my Android phones
+- [ADB/Fastboot - Platform tools](https://developer.android.com/studio/releases/platform-tools) - mandatory to tinker with my Android phones
 - [Audacity](https://github.com/audacity/audacity/releases/tag/Audacity-3.0.2) - Tool to analyse/edit audio files (last update that doesn't include telemetry)
 - [Calibre](https://calibre-ebook.com/) - Management of my Kindle library
 - [chrlauncher](https://github.com/henrypp/chrlauncher/) - Portable Chromium and updater - [macchrome](https://github.com/macchrome/winchrome) and [RobRich999](https://github.com/RobRich999/Chromium_Clang) are both up to date and reliable.